scandipwa/docs.scandipwa.com/content/docs/technology-stack.md

 }
 ```

-### Why is JSX a valid alternative for the layout system?
+### Why Is JSX A Valid Alternative For The Layout System?
 This is due to the fact that it's possible to split the rendering process into multiple functions.
 For example by making `renderElOne()` and `render()` functions that each render a different part of the `Component`:

 ```php